 In 1990, President Alberto Fujimori implemented austerity measures that lowered inflation but caused incredible hardship for the poor.
-While the economy grew due to lower inflation, the privatization of state-owned firms (notably mining), FDI, and government repression increased while indigenous communities were marginalized (see p.
-11-12 of History and Myth).
+While the economy grew due to lower inflation, the privatization of state-owned firms (notably mining), FDI, and government repression increased while indigenous communities were marginalized (see History and Myth).